pfsense/docs/source/vpn/openvpn/openvpn-remote-access-server.rst

 -  *Remote Access (User Auth)*

-   -  Authentiation only, no certificates
+   -  Authentication only, no certificates
    -  Useful if the clients should not have individual certificates
    -  Commonly used for external authentication (RADIUS, LDAP)
    -  All clients can use the same exported client configuration and/or